-Board of Trustees 12 2 CIEL Staff 13

-4 CIEL Supporters 14
+2 CIEL Staff 4 CIEL Supporters

-10 Financial Statement 16
+LO Financial Statement 16

-I am honored
+am honored

-Report of the Center for International Environmental Law, my first as CIEL's new President and CEO.
+and excited to share with you the 2010 Annual Report of the Center for International Environmental Law, my first as CIEL's new President and CEO.

-The stories in this annual report represent only a snapshot of CIEL's work in the past year, but they highlight much of what makes CIEL great.
-The report follows four themes through our work.
-It looks at how we use international mechanisms-from human rights bodies to OECD guidelines-to empower communities to protect their lives, their rights, and our shared environment.
-It explores how we build power by increasing transparency and access to information in everything from investment disputes to chemicals management.
-It examines our continuing work to build new regimes and strengthen old ones to address threats from climate change to mercury to nanotechnology.
-And it reflects on our commitment to training the next generation of environmental lawyers-a commitment I share as a former CIEL intern myself.
+The stories in this annual report represent only a snapshot of CIEL's work in the past year, but they highlight much of what makes CIEL great, The report follows four themes through our work, It looks at how we use international mechanisms-from human rights bodies to OECD guidelines-to empower communities to protect their lives, their rights, and our shared environment.
+It explores how we build power by increasing transparency and access to information in everything from investment disputes to chemicals management, It examines our continuing work to build new regimes and strengthen old ones to address threats from climate change to mercury to nanotechnology.
+And it reflects on our commitment to training the next generation of environmental lawyers-a commitment I share as